 Finding the right location is the first step in starting a program.
 Receiving permission to display banners in the selected location is part of that process.

-Outdoor programs can be lengthier to begin than indoor programs due to the fact that permission to utilize light poles has to be received by whoever owns and maintains the poles - typically the county, city or utility company.
-However, we can provide you with everything you need to get up and running once location is selected and permission is received.
+Outdoor programs can take more time to begin than indoor programs due to the fact that permission to utilize light poles has to be received by whoever owns and maintains the poles - typically the county, city or utility company.
+However, we can provide you with everything you need to get up and running once a location is selected and permission is received.

-We recommend ordering a free sample banner from us to help show those in the decision making process the full-size banner you are wanting to display.
-A banner in hand is truly worth 1000 words.
+We recommend ordering a free sample banner from us to help show those in the decision-making process the full-size banner you're wanting to display.
+A banner in hand is truly worth 1,000 words.